ForAllSecure/healthcare-ci-pipelines/README.md

+# 🚧 Repository Under Construction 🚧

+This repository is currently under active development.
+Features and documentation may change frequently.
+Please check back later for updates!

 # Healthcare CI Pipelines

 <p align="center">
   <img src="img/logo.png" alt="Healthcare CI Pipelines" width="200" height="200">
 </p>

 This project is an open-source collection of Continuous Integration (CI) pipelines designed to streamline the development of secure and compliant healthcare software.
-This project provides CI pipeline configurations that automatically enforce security best practices and compliance standards pertinent to the healthcare industry.
-Our goal is to enable rapid integration, testing, and delivery of software that meets stringent regulatory requirements.
+This project provides CI pipeline configurations that enforce current security best practices and compliance standards.
+Our goal is to enable rapid integration, testing, and delivery of software that meets stringent regulatory requirements while actually improving the security of the software stack.

 ## Features